6 Metamorphic Rocks

-Burial metamorphism occurs when rocks are deeply buried (> 2000 meters) .
+Burial metamorphism occurs when rocks are deeply buried, at depths of more than 2000 meters (1.24 miles).
 Burial metamorphism commonly occurs in sedimentary basins, where rocks are buried deeply by overlying sediments.
 As an extension of diagenesis, a process that occurs during lithification (Chapter 5), burial metamorphism can cause clay minerals, such as smectite, in shales to change to another clay mineral illite.
 Or it can cause quartz sandstone to metamorphose into the quartzite such the Big Cottonwood Formation in the Wasatch Range of Utah.
-This formation was deposited as ancient near-shore sands in the late Proterozoic, deeply buried and metamorphosed to quartzite, folded, and later exposed at the surface in the Wasatch Range today.
-Increase of temperature with depth in combination with an increase of confining pressure produces low-grade metamorphic rocks with a mineral assemblages indicative of a zeolite facies .
+This formation was deposited as ancient near-shore sands in the late Proterozoic (see Chapter 7), deeply buried and metamorphosed to quartzite, folded, and later exposed at the surface in the Wasatch Range today.
+Increase of temperature with depth in combination with an increase of confining pressure produces low-grade metamorphic rocks with a mineral assemblages indicative of a zeolite facies.

 6.4.2 Contact Metamorphism

 Contact metamorphism occurs in rock exposed to high temperature and low pressure, as might happen when hot magma intrudes into or lava flows over pre-existing protolith.
 This combination of high temperature and low pressure produces numerous metamorphic facies.
 The lowest pressure conditions produce hornfels facies, while higher pressure creates greenschist, amphibolite, or granulite facies.